IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

   The network as a whole wouldn't really notice the absence of a few nodes' stake, which is inactive while they're eclipsed.
-On the other hand, it could be distastrous if a large portion of the network were eclipsed simultaneously for an appreciable duration/frequency/duty cycle (eg by a botnet saturating our P2P peer selections).
+On the other hand, it could be disastrous if a large portion of the network were eclipsed simultaneously for an appreciable duration/frequency/duty cycle (eg by a botnet saturating our P2P peer selections).